Church of God in Christ: Bishop L. H. Ford era (1990–1995)

-Bishop Louis Henry Ford of Chicago, Illinois, was elected after the death of J.O.
-Patterson Sr. in 1989.
+Bishop Louis Henry Ford of Chicago, Illinois, was elected after the death of J. O. Patterson Sr. in 1989.
 Ford was pastor of the St. Paul COGIC in Chicago and was Presiding Prelate of the Historic Illinois First Jurisdiction.
 He was a strong advocate for social justice.
 He became nationally recognized in 1955 for officiating at the funeral of 15-year-old Emmett Till, who was brutally murdered in Mississippi.
 He gave the eulogy for Till at Robert's Temple COGIC in 1955.

-Bishop Ford also renovated several COGIC structures in Memphis, including Mason Temple.
-Bishop Ford is credited with inviting President Bill Clinton, a personal friend, to speak to the Eighty-Sixth International Holy Convocation on November 13, 1993.
+Ford also renovated several COGIC structures in Memphis, including Mason Temple.
+Ford is credited with inviting President Bill Clinton, a personal friend, to speak to the Eighty-Sixth International Holy Convocation on November 13, 1993.
 Clinton is the only US president to have addressed a COGIC convocation at Mason Temple.

 Bishop C. D. Owens era (1995–2000)

-Bishop Chandler David Owens Sr. was elected Presiding Bishop after the death of Bishop Ford in 1995.
+Bishop Chandler David Owens Sr. was elected Presiding Bishop after the death of L. H. Ford in 1995.
 C. D. Owens had gained national attention in the church as the president of the Youth Department.
 He was a noted evangelist who had pastored several churches, including: Bostick Temple in St. Louis, Missouri; Well's Cathedral COGIC in Newark, New Jersey; and Greater Community COGIC in Marietta, Georgia.
 He also served as the Presiding Prelate of the New Jersey Garden State Jurisdiction and the Central Georgia Jurisdiction.
-Bishop Owens led the COGIC in its centennial celebration in 1997 with the theme, "Holiness, a Proven Foundation for a Promising Future!"
+Owens led the COGIC in its centennial celebration in 1997 with the theme, "Holiness, a Proven Foundation for a Promising Future!"
 He is credited with systematically restructuring church departments and ministries, expanding the church in Asia, primarily India and the Philippines, and placing the COGIC on a solid financial status.
 Owens outlined a progressive plan to position the COGIC for ministry in the twenty-first century, known as "Vision 2000 and Beyond".
-In 2000 at the Ninety-Third International Holy Convocation, the COGIC General Assembly elected Bishop Gilbert Earl Patterson to replace Owens as Presiding Bishop.
+In 2000 at the Ninety-Third International Holy Convocation, the COGIC General Assembly elected Gilbert Earl Patterson to replace Owens as Presiding Bishop.
 Owens continued to serve as a jurisdictional bishop and member of the General Board until his death in 2011.